U.S. Elections | Spanish-American War

 U.S. ElectionsThomas Jefferson won the Presidency in 1800 in what has been called a political revolution for the new Republic.
 The election was the first in which two parties faced one another in a presidential election, and demonstrated that Americans could peacefully change their government through the electoral process.
 Jefferson, after narrowly defeating John Adams in the electoral college, pledged in his inaugural address to unite the country, "We are all Republicans, we are all Federalists."
 The two-party system that was born in this election persists until the present.
-This interative map details the elections and their results from 1789-2000 including candidates, electoral votes, and popular votes.

 The election of Thomas Jefferson brought to power a new political party, the Democratic-Republicans.
 Was this party a national organization, representing the U.S. as a whole, or sectional party, representing only the South?
 What evidence is there for each position?

 Why did a two-party system arise in the election of 1800?
 What effect did this system have on American political history?
 Was this a healthy or unhealthy development for American political life?

 Write a diary as an observer from France in the United States during the Election of 1800.
 What are your views of the election?
 What do you think the election reveals about American political life?
 Compare America's peaceful transition to Democratic-Republican rule with political life in post-revolutionary France?
 How do you explain the differences?